leanprover/lean4/src/Lean/Server/README.md

 ### Worker architecture

+The actual processing of the opened file is left to the generic `Lean.Language` interface.
+It currently has a single implementation `Lean.Language.Lean` for the main Lean 4 language but other languages will be loadable via a `#lang` file annotation in the future.
+The interface is shared with the cmdline driver that is used for building Lean files but the core concept of *snapshots* produced by a `Language` is mostly of interest to the worker: snapshots are how processing data is saved between versions of a file such as to make processing on file edits incremental.
+How exactly incrementality is implemented is left completely to the `Language`; in a strictly ordered language like Lean, there may be a chain of snapshots for each top-level command, potentially with nested snapshots for increased granularity of incrementality.
+In languages with less strict ordering and less syntax extensibility, there may be a single snapshot for the full syntax tree of the file, and then nested snapshots for processing each declaration in it.
+In the simplest case, there may be a single snapshot after processing the full file, without any incrementality.
+All the worker needs to know is that `Language.process` returns a root snapshot of some type that can be transformed into an asynchronously constructed tree of the generic `Lean.Language.Snapshot` type via `Lean.Language.ToSnapshotTree`.
+We use a tree and not an asynchronous list (which would basically be a channel) in order to accommodate parallel processing where it's not clear a priori which of a number of child snapshots will be available first.
+After loading the file and after each edit, the server will obtain this tree from the `Language` given the new file content and asynchronously wait on all these nodes and report the processing status stored therein to the client (`Lean.Server.FileWorker.reportSnapshots`).

-A central concept in the worker is the *snapshot*.
+(TODO: the remainder is currently hard-coded for the `Lean` language)

-Lean files are processed (elaborated) strictly from top to bottom, with each command being fully processed before processing of subsequent commands is started.
-The worker implements this same processing order, but saves a `Snapshot` of the entire elaboration state after the imports and each command, which is cheap and easy to do because the state is all functional data structures.
-Thanks to these snapshots, we can restart processing the file at the point of a change by discarding and rebuilding all snapshots after it.
-Snapshots are computed asynchronously and stored in an `AsyncList`, which is a list whose tail is potentially still being processed.
-Request handlers usually locate and access a single snapshot in the list based on the cursor position using `withWaitFindSnap`, which will wait for elaboration if it is not sufficiently progressed yet.
+Request handlers usually locate and access a single snapshot in the tree based on the cursor position using `withWaitFindSnap`, which will wait for elaboration if it is not sufficiently progressed yet.
 After the snapshot is available, they can access its data, in particular the command's `Syntax` tree and elaboration `InfoTree`, in order to respond to the request.

 The `InfoTree` is the second central server data structure.